-We teach mindfulness skills in addiction treatment.
+We teach mindfulness in addiction recovery.
 This is one of the core therapy approaches taught in treatment centers around the country.
-An emphasis on meditation, reflection, and self-acceptance provides a deeper healing.
+Emphasis on meditation, reflection, and self-acceptance provides deeper healing.
 Mindfulness is hot in the world of behavioral health.
 But what actually is it and why does it help?
 The core definition of mindfulness is as follows:

 One author, Jon Kabat-Zinn, described mindfulness as ‘‘paying attention in a particular way, on purpose, in the present moment, and nonjudgmentally’’ (Kabat-Zinn, 1994).
 A more thorough evaluation of surveys and observational data by Baer (Baer et al. 2006) lists a ﬁve-factor structure of mindfulness characterized by nonreactivity, observing, acting with awareness, describing, and nonjudging.